 - Hardware and Software Requirements

 - Connecting the Display Module to your PC

 - Getting Started with Simple Projects

-- Projects using gen4-uLCD-XXDT/DCT-CLB
+- Projects using uLCD-90DT/DCT

 - Application Notes

 - Reference Documents

-The gen4-uLCD-XXDT/DCT-CLB is part of the gen4 series of display modules designed and manufactured by 4D Systems.
-Depending on your purchase, the modules feature either a 2.4", 2.8", 3.2", 3.5", 4.3", 5.0" or 7.0" colour TFT LCD display, with resistive or capacitive touch.
-It is powered by the feature-rich 4D Systems Diablo16 graphics processor, which offers an array of functionality and options for the designer/integrator/user
+The uLCD-90DT is designed and manufactured by 4D Systems.
+The module features a 9.0" colour TFT LCD display, available in either Capacitive Touch or resistive touch options.
+It is powered by the feature-rich 4D Systems DIABLO-16 graphics processor, which offers an array of functionality and options for the designer/integrator/user.

-Intelligent display modules are embedded solutions used in various applications in manufacturing automotive, medical, home automation, consumer electronics, and other various industries.
+Intelligent display modules are low-cost embedded solutions used in various applications in the medical, manufacturing, military, automotive, home automation, consumer electronics, and other industries.
 In fact, there are very few embedded designs on the market today that do not have a display.
 Even many consumer white goods and kitchen appliances incorporate some form of display.
 Buttons, rotary selectors, switches and other input devices are being replaced by more colourful and easier-to-use touch screen displays in industrial machines, thermostats, drink dispensers, 3D printers, commercial applications - virtually any electronic application.